Skip navigation

 < BACK TO MAP

 One of the most important ways we’ve been financially supporting each other in the music industry recently is by purchasing artist merchandise.
-Unfortunately, there’s no way to be 100% sustainable when selling merchandise, but we recognise that it’s often a necessary source of income for musicians.
-Here’s our guide to making your merch as eco-friendly and ethical as possible!
+Unfortunately, it’s near impossible to produce 100% sustainable merch, but we recognise that it’s often a necessary source of income for musicians.
+So, here’s our guide to making it as eco-friendly and ethical as possible!

 What’s wrong with my normal merch?